We have decades of “best practice” and Visible Learning research.

 “Saying and doing” increases handwriting proficiency and multiplies our teaching effectiveness!

 6. We recognize that “saying and doing” increases retention of new information up to 90%.
-This approach to handwriting develops Common Core vocabulary and speech and language skills.
+This approach to handwriting develops Common Core Language and Speaking and Listening skills.
 Children verbalize handwriting directional language “curve up, around, and close” as their arms form the letter “O” in the air using “sky writing.”
-Combining directional language and consistent movement patterns takes advantage of how the brain learns best.
+Combining handwriting cues and consistent movement patterns takes advantage of how the brain learns best.

-7. This handwriting approach recognizes the diverse nature of most Northwest kindergartens.
-Entering students often represent a 4- year level of literacy readiness!
+7. This approach to handwriting recognizes the diverse nature of most Northwest kindergartens.
+Entering students often represent a 4-year span of literacy readiness!
 Kindergarten-friendly handwriting differentiates learning with intensive individual coaching during the handwriting process.
-This is especially honoring of English language learners and developmentally younger students: All deserve joyful, multisensory teaching and learning.
+This is especially honoring of English Language Learners and developmentally younger students: All children deserve joyful, multisensory teaching and learning!
+They are not used to introduce the goal of good handwriting.

-Drawing and writing word work pages are introduced after several months of systematic handwriting instruction: They are not used to “teach handwriting!”
+Kindergarten Handwriting, Phonics, and Word Work practice pages are introduced after several months of systematic handwriting instruction: They are NOT used to “teach handwriting!”

-8. A-Z handwriting, phonics and word work pages are NOT used to “teach handwriting” but rather to provide a review of handwriting, in context, once children have mastered name writing and the pink “heart word” sentences (such as “I love you,” “I see the dog,” and “I like my cat”).
-This approach has direct transfer to our Comprehensive Writing Workshop.
+8. A-Z handwriting, phonics, and word work pages are NOT used to “teach handwriting” but rather to provide a review of handwriting movement patterns, in context, once children have mastered name writing and the pink “heart word” sentences (such as “I love you,” “I see the dog,” and “I like my cat”).
+This authentic approach to handwriting has direct transfer to a Comprehensive Writing Workshop in Kindergarten.

 9. Kindergarten-friendly handwriting is one part of a powerful Comprehensive Writing Workshop Model (as documented in Nellie Edge Online Seminar #2).
 It was developed and refined BY kindergarten teachers FOR kindergarten teachers.
 Evidence-based research in diverse kindergarten classrooms documents the success of this approach.
 The results speak for themselves.